oomlout/oomlout_oomp_builder/navigation/electronic/led/0603/green/part/readme.md

-# Electronic Led 0603 Green
+# Electronic LED 0603 Green

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base